privacy-tech-lab/gpc-android/README.md

 ### Apps to Test

 Once the repo is cloned, you will see there is a file called `scripts/app-list.txt`.
 In that file you should enter the list of **package names** that you want to test.
 Each package name should be on a new line.
+Make sure to add an empty line after your last package name.

 The next step is to upload the actual apk files.
 You will see a folder called `apps`.
 This is where all the apks should be uploaded.
 It is highly recommended that the apks are deleted (or not staged) prior to any commit.